Myer R. Wolfe: Sponsored research

-Wolfe also received one grant from the US National Endowment for the Arts for research on small towns (1970) and one Design Project Fellowship (1977).
+Wolfe received a grant from the US National Endowment for the Arts for research on small towns (1970) and one Design Project Fellowship (1977).

 International activities

-Wolfe was also active internationally.
-He received two Fulbright Fellowships for study abroad, one to stay at the Royal Academy of Fine Arts, in Copenhagen, Denmark (1959), and the other to stay at the Technical University in Milan, Italy (1965).

-In the late 1960s and early 1970s, he went to Western Australia to consult on the design of a New Town Prototype for a private consortium.
-In the early 1970s, the US Department of State sponsored Wolfe to help replanning the central city of San Salvador, El Salvador; in the mid-1970s, he was part of a United Nations Advisory Team to assess the effects of a new expressway, including the possible displacement of existing settlements, in the Metropolitan Area of Kuala Lumpur, Malaysia; and in the late 1970s, the US State Department sponsored Wolfe to give lectures and seminars in Korea, Hong Kong, and Burma.
+Wolfe received two Fulbright Fellowships for study at the Royal Danish Academy of Fine Arts in 1959 and the Polytechnic University of Milan in 1965.
+Between the late 1960s and early 1970s, he went to Western Australia to consult on the design of a new town prototype for a private consortium.
+In the early 1970s, the US Department of State sponsored Wolfe to help replan the central city of San Salvador, El Salvador.
+In the mid 1970s, he was part of a United Nations Advisory team to assess effects of a new expressway, including possible displacement of existing settlements, in the Metropolitan Area of Kuala Lumpur, Malaysia.
+In the late 1970s, the US State Department sponsored Wolfe giving lectures and seminars in Korea, Hong Kong, and Burma.

-From 1967 to 1978, Wolfe was a Consultant to and Senior Research Associate in the Urbanisticni Institut in the city of Ljubljana, Yugoslavia (now Slovenia).
-The project was a demonstration study of regional planning in the Ljubljana Metropolitan Area.
-It was sponsored by the US Department of State, the Ford Foundation, and their Yugoslav counterparts and included advisors from several universities.
-In 1978, the last year of the "Yugoslav project," Mike spent time as a Visiting Scholar at the American Academy in Rome, Italy.
+From 1967 to 1978, Wolfe was a consultant and senior research associate in the Urbanistični Inštitut in the city of Ljubljana, Slovenia (at the time, Yugoslavia).
+The project was a demonstration study of regional planning in the metropolitan area.
+It was sponsored by the US Department of State, the Ford Foundation, and their Yugoslav counterparts, and included advisors from several universities.
+In the last year of the project, Wolfe was a visiting scholar at the American Academy in Rome, Italy.

 Sketches

-Wolfe left numerous sketches of towns, cities, urban, and suburban places, which he used to record his travels and to document his studies.
-His sketches of small towns in the Pacific Northwest were meant to encourage the local populations to preserve the integrity of their built environment.
-Wolfe also sketched the emerging suburban development that he studied in the Seattle region.
-In the 1960s already, he was an advocate of the need to use a design approach to the newly emerging suburbs.

-Some of the sketches came in the form of conceptual diagrams and plans, but most were perspective drawings of places as seen or observed.
-The sketches were donated both in original and digital form to the University of Washington archives.
+Wolfe left sketches of towns and cities, along with urban and suburban places, which he used to record his travels and document his studies.
+His sketches of small towns in the Pacific Northwest were intended to encourage local populations to preserve the integrity of their built environment.
+Wolfe sketched the emerging suburban development that he studied in the Seattle region.
+Some sketches were conceptual diagrams and plans, but most were perspective drawings of places he saw.
+The sketches were donated in original and digital form to the University of Washington archives.

 Personal life

-In 1943, Mike and Rosamond Virginia Fellman (1924–2023), from Newburyport, MA, married in Broward County, FL.
-They had two sons, Michael (born 1944), an architect, and Charles R (Chuck) (born 1955), a writer about cities and formerly an environmental and land-use attorney.
+In 1943, Wolfe and Rosamond Virginia Fellman (1924–2023), from Newburyport, Massachusetts, married in Broward County, Florida.
+They had two sons: Michael (born 1944), an architect, and Charles R (Chuck) (born 1955), who wrote about cities and former environmental and land-use attorney.